 The software testing industry continues to thrive, thanks to increased technology consumption across the globe.
-Among the most sought-after types of testing in the $40 billion industry is user acceptance testing.
-It helps validate whether the built app works as intended and is ready to be rolled out to the market.
+Among the most sought-after types of testing in the $40 billion industry is user acceptance testing

 What is user acceptance testing?